-- When the bills or verification are received, the Worker reviews them to determine: - The expenses were incurred, they are not payable by a third party, and the client will not be reimbursed by a third party. - The individual(s) who received the medical service is one of the people described in item b. below. - The expenses are for medical services and are appropriate to use to meet a spenddown.
-See item c. below. - The Worker must enter the pertinent information about expenses received from the client on Screen AGTM. - The date of service - The provider of the service - The total amount of the bill - The third-party liability amount - Medicaid Processing in BMS accesses RAPIDS Screen AGTM to determine the date on which spenddown is met.
-Additional notification is required only when a change is necessary to add additional medical expenses after the spenddown is met.
-In this instance the Worker must use form IM-MS-1 and highlight or circle in red the bill which meets the client's spenddown.
-A copy is sent to Medical Processing in BMS and a copy is filed in the case record.
-The client's eligibility begins the day the amount of incurred medical expenses at least equals his spenddown amount.

-NOTE: Although eligibility begins on the

-date that medical bills bring the spenddown amount to \$0, expenses incurred on that date which are used to meet the spenddown, as indicated on Screen AGTM, are not paid by Medicaid.

-- If the client does not submit sufficient medical bills by the application processing deadline, the application is denied. - b.
+CHAPTER 10 WV INCOME MAINTENANCE MANUAL Income The individual(s) who received the medical service i one of the people described in item b. below.
+The expenses are for medical services and ar concerning to the people described in an and the people described in the services and an another provide the people described in the services and an another people described in the services and an an another people described in the services and an anot appropriate to use to meet a spenddown.
+See item of below The Worker must enter the pertinent information about expenses received from the client on Screen AGTM.
+The date of service The provider of the service The total amount of the bill The third-party liability amount - Medical Processing in BMS accesses RAPIDS Scree AGTM to determine the date on which spenddown is me Additional notification is required only when a change in necessary to add additional medical expenses after the spenddown is met and will result in an earlier POE.
+In this instance the Worker must use form IM-MS-1 and highlight of circle in red the bill which meets the client's spenddown.
+A copy is sent to Medical Processing in BMS and a copy if filed in the case record.
+The client's eligibility begins the da the amount of incurred medical expenses at least equals his spenddown amount.
+NOTE: Although eligibility begins on the date of service of the medical bills which bring the spenddown amount to \$0 expenses incurred on that date which are used to meet th spenddown, as indicated on Screen AGTM, are not paid b Medicaid. - If the client does not submit sufficient medical bills by th application processing deadline, the application is denied.
+The application is automatically denied by RAPIDS when th applicant indicates there are no medical bills or anticipate medical expenses in the 30-day application period whic may be used to meet the spenddown for the Medicaid A0 member(s).
+This is indicated by the Worker on RAPIDS Screen AGMS.
+02 47 - 226 - 2 242 b.
 Whose Medical Expenses Are Used